-- 1. A detailed understanding of IPv4 headers and traffic structure; - 2.
-Introduction to IPv6; - 3.
+1. A detailed understanding of IPv4 headers and traffic structure;

+- 2. Introduction to IPv6; - 3.
 Analyze and profile benign and malicious traffic through hands-on exercises; - 4.
+Learn how to use tcpdump and write libpcap filters to view and extract information;

+5. Learn the basic use of Windows 10 pktmon packet capture tool

-Learn how to use topdump and write libpcap filters to view and extract information: - 5.
-Learn how to do network traffic forensics including how to use Wireshark to carve files from data collected in pcap traffic: - 6.
-Basic malware analysis using some simple tools; - 7.
-Introduction to Snort/Suricata signatures: Learn how to write, test and run Snort/Suricata signatures - 8.
-Learn to use the basic functions of tools such as: CyberChef, tcpflow, httpry, Wireshark, tshark, etc to analyze and collect traffic. - 9.
-Several hand-on exercises to gain a better understanding of the material
+6. Learn how to do network traffic forensics including how to use Wireshark to carve files from data collected in pcap traffic;

+- 7. Basic malware analysis using some simple tools; - 8.
+Introduction to Snort/Suricata signatures: Learn how to write, test and run Snort/Suricata signatures

+9. Learn to use the basic functions of tools such as: CyberChef, tcpflow, httpry, Wireshark, tshark, etc to analyze and collect traffic.

+10. Several hand-on exercises to gain a better understanding of the material